TriassicSalamander/nimagen_snakemake/README.md

 ## Using autoNimagen
 autoNimagen.sh is a wrapper which automatically executes the snakemake pipeline once the sequencing run is complete.
-This is useful when you know the output path of a given sequencing run, but don't know exactly when the run will finish.
+This is useful when you know the output path of a given sequencing run, but don't know exactly when the run will finish.<br/>
 Usage:
 ```
 bash autoNimagen.sh -i <path/to/run/directory> -c <number of cores>